lucky112321/delta-demo/README.md

 # delta-demo
-this is demi for Git &amp; Github class
+this is demi for Git &amp; Github class.